lsshym/large-file-upload/README.md

 ### `generateFileHash`

-Calculate the hash of the given file using MD5.
+Calculate the hash of the given file.

 **Parameters**: